Jean Batten: Second attempt

 Batten still intended to make her record flight and for several months, she unsuccessfully sought financial assistance from newspapers and aviation companies.
 She struggled to make ends meet in London, where she once again lived with her mother, whose allowance of £3 from Fred Batten was their only source of income.
 Due to a quarrel with her brother John, there was no financial assistance from him.
 The lack of funds meant her membership at the LAC lapsed and she was unable to fly.
 Finally, with £400 in funding from Castrol, she purchased a second-hand Gipsy Moth for £240.
 She kept her new aircraft at Brooklands, an aerodrome in Surrey, living nearby with her mother while the Gipsy Moth was prepared for her record attempt.
 During her time at Brooklands, she met Edward Walter, a fellow Gipsy Moth pilot who was a stockbroker.
 The two became engaged to be married within a few weeks of their meeting.

-Batten commenced her second attempt on 21 April, departing from Lympne Aerodrome that morning and arriving at Marseilles for a refuelling stop in the early afternoon.
+Batten commenced her second attempt on 21 April, departing from Lympne Aerodrome that morning and arriving at Marseille for a refuelling stop in the early afternoon.
 Weather conditions were poor and the French authorities tried to dissuade her from leaving.
 When she did take off, it was only after signing an indemnity.
 By the time she had reached the Italian coast, it was dark, the flight having taken longer than expected due to headwinds.
 She ran out of fuel over Rome and glided to a crash landing at San Paolo wireless station.
 Contrary to her later claims of having "very little damage", the Gipsy Moth was in a very bad state and she had received a cut to her face.

 It took over a week for her aircraft to be repaired.
 The company carrying out the work did so for free, in acknowledgement of her courage, but Batten still had to source replacement parts.
 Walter sent over the propeller from his own aircraft, and a lower wing was borrowed from an Italian pilot who also owned a Gipsy Moth.
 Ten days after the crash, Batten flew her repaired aircraft back to England.
 She had decided to make a third attempt rather than continue with her present flight, which would have to include her time spent in Rome waiting for the repairs to her aircraft to be completed.